matsengrp/phippery/README.md

 conda activate phippery
 ```

-to run the tests:
+To run the tests:
 ```
 pytest
 ```
-at the top level directory
+at the top level directory.

 ## CLI